July 20, 2007: Just a month after the original iPhone goes on sale, the first third-party app gets compiled and launched for the new platform.

 Hello World and the rise of native iPhone apps

 A hacker going by the name Nightwatch developed the Hello World program that showed off the iPhone’s potential.
-The simple demo became big news at the time because Apple had not launched an official App Store, released an iPhone SDK or even bothered to say whether these moves were in the cards.
+The simple demo became big news at the time because Apple had not launched an official App Store, released an iPhone software development kit or even bothered to say whether these moves were in the cards.